damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 ## Technical Aspects

-**All** blog posts should always have an **author name**.
+**All** blog posts should always have a real **author name**.
 When applicable, add a section "Acknowledgments" to the end of the post to thank contributors.

 ### Types of Blog Posts